mattmakai/sf-django/README.rst

-deploy-django-with-ansible
+Deploy Django with Ansible
 ==========================

-Ansible Playbooks and extensive documentation for deploying Django web applications on a Linux, Nginx, PostgreSQL stack.
+This project contains Ansible Playbooks and extensive documentation for easily deploying Django web applications on a Linux, Nginx, Green Unicorn, and PostgreSQL stack.

 Background
 ----------